lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 ### Reading bytes from the UART into a Buffer

-We can read bytes from the UART into a buffer.
+We can read bytes transmitted to the UART into a buffer.
 Once the UART is setup it's trivial to read bytes as it's a normal call to [read(2)](https://man7.org/linux/man-pages/man2/read.2.html).

 {{< highlight c >}}
 static ssize_t